Civil rights leaders rebuke Zuckerberg's free speech address

 Garza and others in the Black Lives Matter movement have been threatened, described repeatedly on social media platforms and conservative TV outlets as violent and subjected to what Garza has described as surprise FBI visits.

-Sherrilyn Iffill, president and director-counsel of the NAACP Legal Defense and Educational Fund, wrote an op-ed in the Washington Post that described the speech as ignorant of history and a twisted attempt to evade responsibility for damage wrought in the 2016 election.
+Sherrilyn Ifill, president and director-counsel of the NAACP Legal Defense and Educational Fund, wrote an op-ed in The Washington Post that described the speech as ignorant of history and a twisted attempt to evade responsibility for damage wrought in the 2016 election.

 National security experts have described activity on Facebook and Twitter as critical to a coordinated Russian attempt to interfere in the 2016 presidential election.
 Among the tactics used were ads and posts littered with inaccurate and incendiary text created by people using false identities.

-Note: CORRECTION (Oct.
-18, 2019, 9:55 a.m.
-ET): A previous version of this article misspelled the last name of the president and director-counsel of the NAACP Legal Defense and Educational Fund.
-She is Sherrilyn Ifill, not Iffill.
-The article also misspelled the last name of a conservative Writer.
-He is Ben Shapiro, not Shaprio.